 When to see a doctor

-Get immediate medical care if you think your child has taken an overdose of acetaminophen (Tylenol, others) or your child develops signs or symptoms of a possible acetaminophen overdose, such as:
+Overdoses of some medications, such as acetaminophen (Tylenol, others), can lead to liver failure.
+Get immediate medical care if you think an adult or a child has taken an overdose of acetaminophen or develops signs or symptoms of a possible acetaminophen overdose, such as:

-If you suspect an acetaminophen overdose, call 911, your local emergency services or the poison control center at 800-222-1222 immediately.
+If you suspect an acetaminophen overdose, immediately call 911, your local emergency services or, in the United States, a poison control center at 800-222-1222.
 An acetaminophen overdose can be fatal.

 Toxic hepatitis occurs when your liver develops inflammation because of exposure to a toxic substance.
 Toxic hepatitis may also develop when you take too much of a prescription or over-the-counter medication.

-Your liver performs hundreds of vital functions, including removing most drugs and chemicals from your bloodstream, and breaking them down so that they can be quickly eliminated from your body.
-Breaking down toxins creates byproducts that can be highly damaging to the liver.
-Although the liver has a great capacity for regeneration, constant exposure to toxic substances can cause serious — and sometimes irreversible — harm.
+One of the liver's roles involves removing and breaking down most drugs and chemicals from your bloodstream.
+Breaking down toxins creates byproducts that can damage the liver.
+Although the liver has a great capacity for regeneration, constant exposure to toxic substances can cause serious, sometimes irreversible harm.

 Toxic hepatitis can be caused by:

-Factors that may increase the risk of toxic hepatitis include:
+Factors that may increase your risk of toxic hepatitis include:

 The inflammation associated with toxic hepatitis can lead to liver damage and scarring.
 Over time, this scarring, called cirrhosis, makes it difficult for your liver to do its job.
 Eventually cirrhosis leads to liver failure.
-The only treatment for chronic liver failure is to replace your liver with a healthy one from a donor.
+The only treatment for chronic liver failure is to replace your liver with a healthy one from a donor (liver transplant).

 Preparing for your appointment